eProsima/Fast-CDR/.github/pull_request_template.md

 - [ ] The code follows the style guidelines of this project. <!-- Please refer to the [Quality Declaration](https://github.com/eProsima/Fast-CDR/blob/master/QUALITY.md#linters-and-static-analysis-4v) for more information. -->
 - [ ] Tests that thoroughly check the new feature have been added/Regression tests checking the bug and its fix have been added; the added tests pass locally <!-- Blackbox tests checking the new functionality are required.
 Changes that add/modify public API must include unit tests covering all possible cases.
 In case that no tests are provided, please justify why. -->
 - [ ] Any new/modified methods have been properly documented using Doxygen. <!-- Even internal classes, and private methods and members should be documented, not only the public API. -->
-- [ ] Changes are ABI compatible. <!-- Bug fixes should be ABI compatible if possible so a backport to previous affected releases can be made. -->
+- [ ] Changes are backport compatible: they do **NOT** break ABI nor change library core behavior. <!-- Bug fixes should be ABI compatible if possible so a backport to previous affected releases can be made. -->
 - [ ] Changes are API compatible. <!-- Public API must not be broken within the same major release. -->
 - [ ] New feature has been added to the `versions.md` file (if applicable).
 - [ ] Applicable backports have been included in the description.